D3Brooksster/reactlyve-backend/README.md

 Database changes required for these features are located in the `migrations` folder and include additional moderation columns and indexes.

+If you run the server from the compiled `dist` folder, remember to execute `npm run build` after pulling updates so the moderation queries are included.

 ## Running Tests

 The project is set up with Jest for unit and integration testing.